valeriangalliat/kobo-highlights-to-calibre/README.md

 the compliant [epub-cfi-resolver](https://github.com/fread-ink/epub-cfi-resolver)
 implementation, so the issues might be more on the Calibre side?

-There's basically two issues I identified:
+These are the issues I identified so far:

 * Sometimes Kobo targets empty text nodes in between paragraphs as the start or end point, and this can confuse Calibre.
 It would work better